-At Halo HR by Progeny, we pride ourselves on building positive relationships with clients and help managers navigate HR issues, providing practical advice and guidance to ensure best practice and compliance.
+At Progeny, we pride ourselves on building positive relationships with clients and help managers navigate HR issues, providing practical advice and guidance to ensure best practice and compliance.
 We offer a range of development solutions, including masterclasses designed using our knowledge and experience to empower line managers.

 As a part of Progeny, we have a wealth of experience supporting business managers and can combine our expertise with that of Progeny’s other business functions, such as employment law.
-Get in touch with Halo HR today to find out more about how we could help your organisation.
+Get in touch today to find out more about how we could help your organisation.